About the Jehovah's Witnesses Christian denomination

 because they were influenced by their faith group to refrain from vaccinating themselves

-and their families.
-Another concern is the number of times that infected
+A second concern is the number of times that infected

 Witnesses spread diseases to other people in the first half of the 20th century.